Pump Court Tax Chambers

 We normally interview about 25 candidates.
-In making our initial selection for interview, we consider a candidate’s CV and covering letter.
-We look for proven academic ability, but also for some evidence of commitment to (and interest in) practice at the Bar.
+In making our initial selection for interview, we look for proven academic ability, but also for some evidence of commitment to (and interest in) practice at the Bar.
 We do not require prior experience of studying or working in tax.
 We are interested in assessing candidates’ potential to develop as tax barristers, not their current level of legal or tax knowledge.
 However, we do expect candidates to have given sensible thought to why they might be suited to and interested in a career at the Tax Bar.

 Our first-round interviews are based on a short problem given to the candidate twenty minutes beforehand.
 Typically, it will be a question of statutory interpretation with a relatively simple set of facts.
 This exercise is designed to test the candidate’s ability to work through statutory provisions, and to weigh the merits of different interpretations.
-We may also ask about CVs and covering letters, but we only expect a candidate to be able to talk sensibly about what they have written: our main focus is on the problem.
+We may also ask about the candidate’s written application, but we only expect a candidate to be able to talk sensibly about what they have written: our main focus is on the problem.